SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    They should be added to this section if and when they are implemented.

 These :newTerm:`identity operators` are used to test if two object named values both refer to the same object instance.
-They are described in :doc:`ClassesAndStructures`.
+They are described under :ref:`CustomTypes_IdentityOperators` in the :doc:`CustomTypes` chapter.

 Each of the comparison operators returns a ``Bool`` value to indicate whether or not the statement is true: